kdaily/aws-cli/proposals/pr-contrib-guide.md

 #### Competing priorities and limited bandwidth to work on popular requests

-There are 95 open issues that have upvotes or reactions from 10 or more users, indicating broad community interest.
+There are 95 open issues that have 10 or more upvotes, indicating broad community interest.
 That volume is not tractable for the maintainers to implement themselves.
 Community members need to be able to contribute more easily while balancing the efforts of maintainers to conduct thorough reviews of code before merging.

 We need to collect and review user feedback to decide which requests are of interest for community contribution.
 We need to tell users how they can provide